On this page

-The duty to notify posted workers is applicable for self-employed professionals in certain sectors and for employers from the EU, Iceland, Lichtenstein, Norway or Switzerland who will be working temporarily in the Netherlands.
+The duty to notify posted workers is applicable for self-employed professionals in certain sectors and for employers from the EU, Iceland, Liechtenstein, Norway or Switzerland who will be working temporarily in the Netherlands.
 These are:

 - self-employed professionals in certain sectors

 - employers who bring their own personnel to the Netherlands

 - multinational companies that post workers to their Dutch branch